march-dave/react-next-anycase/CHATGPT_UI.md

 briefly confirms success.
 You can also save the chat with timestamps as a text file using the **Download** button, which shows a short confirmation message and now names the file using the current timestamp.
+Tap the **Insights** button in the header to review message counts, role balance, word totals, and conversation timing, then copy a shareable summary for docs or pull requests.
 Each message now shows a timestamp for when it was sent.
 Each message includes a **Copy** button that briefly displays "Copied!" after copying and announces the status to screen readers.
 The header displays the current number of messages in the conversation and announces updates to screen readers.